Open Neighborhood Ideals of Well-Totally Dominated Trees are Cohen-Macaulay

 \section{Shellability of Stable complexes}

-Our goal in this section is to prove that the Stanley-Reisner complex \cite{Stanley_CCA} of open neighborhood ideals of unmixed trees, called stable complexes, is shellable; see Theorem~\ref{thm. stable complex is shellable}.
+Our goal in this section is to prove that the Stanley-Reisner complex \cite{Stanley_CCA} of open neighborhood ideals of WTD trees, called stable complexes, is shellable; see Theorem~\ref{thm. stable complex is shellable}.
+In particular, we explicitly construct the shelling order of these complexes.
 In subsection~\ref{subsec. stable complexes}, we define stable complexes of graphs and even-stable complexes of balanced trees, which correspond to the Stanley-Reisner complexes of open neighborhood ideals of graphs and odd-open neighborhood ideals of balanced trees, respectively.
 Then we show that stable complexes of trees are the join of even-stable complexes of its interior graphs in Theorem~\ref{thm. stable comp. is join of even complexes}.
 In subsection~\ref{subsec.
-Shellability of even stable complexes}, we show that the even-stable complexes of unmixed balanced trees are shellable in Theorem~\ref{thm. even stable complex is shellable}, which implies the main theorem of this section.
+Shellability of even stable complexes}, we show that the even-stable complexes of WTD balanced trees are shellable in Theorem~\ref{thm. even stable complex is shellable}, which implies the main theorem of this section.